 Aside from getting one on one entertainment from geishas, you can also view their performances in different events.
 Kyoto hosts the five annual geisha dances, held during fall and spring.
 You can find tickets in hotels and ryokans.
 Here are some of the popular performances to take note of: Miyako Odari (April), Kyo Odori (third Sunday of April), Kitano Odori (15 and 25 of April), Kamogawa Odori (held daily between 1 and 24 May), and Gion Odori (held daily between 1 and 10 November).

 If you are cannot afford a night with geisha or unable to see their dance performances, you can still spot some geishas on the streets of Kyoto.
 The best place to see them is at Hanami-koji-dori in Gion.
 The best time to see them is at dusk or early evening.
 But be very, very considerate of the geishas.
-They are always in a hurry to meet clients so they cannot stop for photo op.
+They are always in a hurry to meet clients so they cannot stop for a photo op.

 There are also a lot of traditional Japanese props that geishas use to fully be one in their attire.
 Check them out as well!